mahdilamb/strava-view/README.md

 For usual running:

 `make ngrok` in one terminal
-`make server` in a separate terminal
+`make serve` in a separate terminal

 You should be able to access the site at [http://localhost:3000]